Skip to content

 Passkey-only sign-in

-PDFs are read in-request, never persisted to long-term storage — the parser pulls the lines, then the buffer is dropped.
-Only the derived transaction rows live on.
+PDFs are processed in-request and dropped before the response returns — the parser pulls the lines, then the buffer is discarded.
+Only the derived, encrypted rows live on.
 Nothing PDF-shaped sits in our infrastructure waiting to leak.

 Logging without your numbers